annamtay/Py-games/README.md

-# test
+# Coin Flip game

-This is a test project to learn how to use git
+This is a project to support my learning Python :)